HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 Industries

 Power generation is the main cause of air pollution from industries.
-In many countries, coal and diesel get burned in power-generation plants and this releases harmful gases into the atmosphere.
+In many countries, coal and diesel are burned in power-generation plants, and this releases harmful gases into the atmosphere.

 Furthermore, the processes that take place in the manufacturing and mining industries result in the release of hydrocarbons, carbon monoxide, and other dangerous chemicals into the atmosphere.